RobinTail/express-zod-api/README.md

 ## Profiling

 For debugging and performance testing purposes the library offers a simple `.profile()` method on the built-in logger.
-It starts a timer when you call it and measures the duration until you invoke the returned callback.
-The `level` of the logger must be set to `debug` in order to make the measurements visible.
+It starts a timer when you call it and measures the duration in adaptive units (from picoseconds to minutes) until you invoke the returned callback.
+The `level` of the logger must be set to `debug` to make those measurements visible.

 ```typescript
 import { createConfig, BuiltinLogger } from "express-zod-api";